Samakas/BLENDED_LEARNING_Implementation-of-Linear-Regression-for-Predicting-Car-Prices/README.md

 Program to implement linear regression model for predicting car prices and test assumptions.

 ## Program:
-Program to implement linear regression model for predicting car prices and test assumptions.
+Program to implement linear regression model for predicting car prices and test assumptions.<br>
-Developed by: SAMAKASH R S
+Developed by: SAMAKASH R S<br>
 RegisterNumber:  212223230182
 ```python
 import pandas as pd